 According to Title 14 of the Colorado Revised Statutes, Colorado is a “no-fault” state.
 This means that couples can be granted a divorce without one of them having to prove that the other did something to merit ending the marriage.

 Decisions have to be made, such as child custody and division of marital property.
-When high-value assets are involved, the process can become even more complicated.
+When high-value assets are involved, our experienced Denver divorce attorneys know that the process can become even more complicated.

 In Colorado, spousal support may be awarded depending on the length of the marriage, the income or earning capacity of each party and other elements of the over-all property division.
 If you’ve been married for decades, this can have a huge impact on your finances.
-Therefore, here are the grounds for spousal maintenance payment termination in the state of Colorado.
+Therefore, our Denver spousal support attorneys share the grounds for spousal maintenance payment termination in the state of Colorado.

 It is a common myth that cohabitation automatically provides valid grounds to terminate spousal maintenance payments.
 That is not accurate.
 This may apply if your ex-spouse begins cohabitating with someone in a romantic relationship, AND that living arrangement results in a significant improvement in his/her financial situation.
 For example, if your ex-partner moves in with a new partner and is living rent-free, and receiving other financial benefits, that generally indicates a reduction in their financial needs.
 However, if your ex is living with a new partner and each of them are contributing equally to the living expenses, there may not be the required financial change.
 It is the change in financial circumstances and not the connection with a new partner that might justify a reduction or termination of maintenance payments.